Tees Valley

-Before the region, from 1968 until 1974, parts of the area had been under the County Borough of Teesside council area.
-This was replaced by Cleveland county, it consisted of four districts which become unitary authorities after the county was abolished in 1996.
-The Darlington district in the Durham county council area became a unitary authority in 1997.
+From 1968 until 1974, parts of the area were included in the County Borough of Teesside council area.
+This was replaced by Cleveland county; it had four borough councils which became unitary authorities after the county was abolished in 1996.
+Darlington became a unitary authority in 1997; the five authorities formed a Local Enterprise Partnership in 2011, further collaboration between the five authorities lead to Tees Valley Combined Authority being created in 2016.

 Background

-The River Tees's geographical valley is traditionally known as Teesdale.
-For centuries, north Tees was under the Prince-bishopric of Durham the both Darlington and Stockton had ancient wards.
-Middleton-st-George, Hartlepool and Billingham were in Stockton ward, the latter two were also in a district called Hartness.
-South Tees was under a wapentake called Langbaurgh, also known as Cleveland in Yorkshire's North Riding.
+The River Tees' geographical valley is traditionally known as Teesdale.
+For centuries, north Tees was under the Prince-bishopric of Durham.
+Both Darlington and Stockton had ancient wards.
+Middleton St George, Hartlepool and Billingham were in Stockton ward, the latter two were also in a district called Hartness.
+South Tees was under a wapentake called Langbaurgh, which had been the Easton part of the ancient region of Cleveland, in Yorkshire's North Riding.

-Urban (such as Eston, Billingham and Saltburn and Marske by the Sea) and parts of rural districts as well as municipal (such as Stockton-on-Tees, Thornaby-on-Tees and Redcar) and county boroughs (Middlesbrough) were merged into the County Borough of Teesside in 1968.
-In 1974, the county borough was disbanded.
+Urban districts (such as Eston, Billingham and Saltburn and Marske by the Sea) and parts of rural districts, as well as municipal boroughs (such as Stockton-on-Tees, Thornaby-on-Tees and Redcar) and county boroughs (Middlesbrough) were merged into the County Borough of Teesside in 1968.
+However in 1974, the county borough was disbanded.

-During the 1974 reforms created the county of Cleveland including Hartlepool, Guisborough and other areas.
-Four boroughs were also created.